Have you ever thought about how songs are structured? What makes a chorus feel like a chorus? What makes a good verse?

 In some genres, the verse is basically looked at as filler that is getting you to the chorus.

-This is understandable (everyone loves a great chorus), but if you get lazy with your verses, listeners lose interest.
+This is understandable (everyone loves a great chorus), but if you get lazy with your verses, listeners will lose interest.
 Don’t be lazy!

 Verses can drive people to the chorus by having rising melodies, varied rhythms and interesting production moves.